syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tagged-PDF.md

 This section explains how to add tags to PDF elements such as text element, image, shapes, form fields, annotations, table, list, and more

-To quickly get started with creating Accessible PDF Documents in .NET using the PDF Library, check this video:
+To quickly get started with creating accessible PDF documents in .NET using the PDF Library, please check this video.
 {% youtube "https://www.youtube.com/watch?v=vmmUqe2_jtY" %}

 ## Adding tag to text element